HHS/OPRE-OPS/docs/how_we_work/estimation.md

 ## How we'll estimate

-We will use points for estimation, using an exponential scale: 1, 2, 4, 8, 16, 32.
+We will use points for estimation, with an exponential scale: 1, 2, 4, 8, 16, 32.

 Reference points for what each level means, via [@amymok](https://github.com/18F/OPRE-Unicorn/issues/77):